What is 3D Rendering : A Simple Guide

 Useful resource : How to Create 3D Textures Using Simple Tips

 The success and quality of any 3D render depend mainly on the proper lighting and shadows.
-Evenly balanced shadows and reflections give depth to 3D models, making them appear natural to the human eyes.
+By using proper lighting techniques, we can get evenly balanced shadows and reflections that give depth to 3D models, making them appear natural to the human eye.
 Understanding the physics of light and shadow is the key to mastering this stage and making the models look highly realistic.

 Once the texturing and lighting are done, the 3D artist adds some more details, like digital sculpting, to make the model’s form as lifelike as possible.